 Australian impressionism

-Artists in this movement worked en plein air.
-This French term, which means ‘in the open air’, related to a form of painting that was widespread in Britain and France during the 1870s and the 1880s, and involved developing a close familiarity with nature, everyday subjects and locations.
+They painted en plein air, a French term meaning ‘in the open air’.
+This approach to painting, popular in Britain and France in the 1870s and 1880s, involved working outdoors to develop a close familiarity with nature, everyday life and local settings.

-They also painted and sketched from artists’ camps on the bushy fringes of Sydney and Melbourne.
+Many artists also painted and sketched from camps located on the bushy fringes of Sydney and Melbourne.

-Despite their black-and-white work being seen as world class, the artists of the Atlas are less well known contributors to the Australian impressionist movement than such figures as Tom Roberts, Arthur Streeton, Frederick McCubbin and Charles Conder.
+Although the black-and-white work of the Picturesque Atlas artists was internationally recognised, they are less well known as contributors to Australian impressionism than artists like Tom Roberts, Arthur Streeton, Frederick McCubbin and Charles Conder.

 Atkinson, Robert, 1863-1896.
 (1889).
 Sheedy's Castle, Balmoral Beach [picture] / Robt.
 Atkinson. nla.gov.au/nla.obj-135211215